trailblazer/trailblazer.github.io/gems/reform/options.md

 title: "Reform: Options API"
 ---

+This document describes available options for Reform's declarative API.

 ## Disposable API

 Every Reform form object inherits from `Disposable::Twin`, making every form a twin and giving each form the entire twin API such as.